Arcensoth/language-mcfunction/README.md

 ## Configure
 ### Version-agnostic grammar
 The version-agnostic `mcfunction` language should be active by default.
 It provides a decent fallback for otherwise unsupported versions of Minecraft.
 In order to do this, it must not assume any particular version.
 Because it cannot assume a version, it cannot provide context-sensitive highlighting.
-It is recommended that you use one of the [version-specific grammars](version-specific-grammars) if possible.

 ### Version-specific grammars
 The version-specific grammars are partially generated based on Minecraft's generated data, which is available for Minecraft versions 1.13 and higher.
+They have context-sensitive highlighting and command validation comparable to the in-game command bar.

+**Be aware that the version-specific grammars are currently under heavy development.** They are incomplete and experimental.
+They do not yet support the same feature set as the version-agnostic grammar.

 #### VSCode
 You can easily choose which version of mcfunction to use by changing the `.mcfunction` extension association in your workspace settings:

 ```
 "files.associations": {
   "*.mcfunction": "mcfunction-snapshot"
 }
 ```

 This option can also be set on the user-level in `settings.json` or folder-level in `.vscode/settings.json`.

 ## Features